sanctus91/yap-wordpress/README.md

 Lampsible has basic unit tests since version 2.
 However, there are some caveats.
 They are not true unit tests, more like some kind of integration tests.
-They require access to a real remote server, and will run real Ansible playbooks against that server to perform various test installations, so beware!
+They require access to a real remote server, and will run real Ansible playbooks against that server to perform various test installations, with insecure passwords, so beware!
 This server should be unimportant and unsensitive in that regard.

 It is also a bit unconventional to pass custom arguments to unit tests.
 But the tests make use of the environment variable `LAMPSIBLE_REMOTE`, so you can do something like this: